-Reporting allegations against staff, the Headmaster, Governors or volunteers
+Reporting allegations against staff, the Headmaster, Governors or volunteers:

-Where an allegation or complaint is made against any member of staff (other than the Designated Safeguarding Lead), a volunteer or a Governor, the matter must be reported immediately to the Headmaster

-If the allegation involves the Headmaster, the Designated Safeguarding Lead and Second Master will liaise directly with the Chairman of Governors without notifying the Headmaster first

-Where an allegation is made against the Designated Safeguarding Lead, the matter must be reported immediately and directly to the Headmaster
+- Where an allegation or complaint is made against any member of staff a volunteer or a Governor, the matter must be reported immediately to the Headmaster or DSL. - If the allegation involves the Headmaster, the Chair of Governors must be contacted without notifying the Headmaster first. - Where an allegation is made against the DSL, the matter must be reported immediately and directly to the Headmaster.

-The Designated Officer (LADO) will be informed of allegations that come to the attention of the School or that are made directly to the police as soon as possible, within one working day It is the responsibility of The Headmaster or Chairman of Governors, as appropriate, to report the matter to the Designated Officer (LADO) Bridget Day: bday@buckscc.gov.uk Tel: 01296 382070, and to act in accordance with any strategy formulated by the relevant agencies.
+The Designated Officers will be informed of allegations that come to the attention of the School or that are made directly to the police as soon as possible, within one working day.
+It is the responsibility of the Headmaster or Chair of Governors, as appropriate, to report the matter to the Designated Officer and to act in accordance with any strategy formulated by the relevant agencies.
 In cases of serious harm, the police will be informed from the outset.
-All allegations will be discussed with the Designated Officer (LADO) before further action is taken and this discussion will be recorded in writing.
+All allegations will be discussed with the Designated Officer before further action is taken and this discussion will be recorded in writing.

-The person with responsibility for contacting the Designated Officer (LADO) in accordance with the procedures described above is known as the 'case manager'.
+The person with responsibility for contacting the Designated Officer in accordance with the procedures described above is known as the 'case manager'.

-Disclosure of Information: The case manager will inform the accused person of the allegation as soon as possible after the Designated Officer (LADO) has been consulted.
+Disclosure of Information: The case manager will inform the accused person of the allegation as soon as possible after the Designated Officer has been consulted.
 The parents or carers of the child(ren) involved will be informed of the allegation as soon as possible.
-If the member of staff for which an allegation has been made resides on the school site or in boarding accommodation alternative arrangements will be made to accommodate the staff member off site, for the duration of the investigation.
-The 'case manager' will seek assurance from the Designated Officer (LADO) before allowing the staff member to resume their teaching duties at the school or re-enter boarding/on-site accommodation.
-Where the Designated Officer (LADO) advises that a strategy discussion is needed, or the police or the local authority's social care services need to be involved, the case manager should not inform the accused or the parents or carers until these agencies have been consulted and it has been agreed what information can be disclosed.
+If the member of staff for which an allegation has been made resides on the school site or in boarding accommodation alternative arrangements will be made to accommodate the staff member of staff for the duration of the investigation.
+The 'case manager' will seek assurance from the Designated Officer before allowing the staff member to resume their teaching duties at the school or re-enter boarding/on-site accommodation.

+Where the Designated Officer advises that a strategy discussion is needed, or the police or the local authority's social care services need to be involved, the case manager should not inform the accused or the parents or carers until these agencies have been consulted and it has been agreed what information can be disclosed.
 The parents or carers should be kept informed of the progress of the case, including the outcome of any disciplinary process.
 The reporting restrictions preventing the identification of a teacher who is the subject of such an allegation in certain circumstances will be observed.